 Welcome!
 I am an assistant professor of science education in the Center for Science Teaching and Learning at Northern Arizona University.
 Please enjoy browsing the site and contact me if you have any questions, comments or recommendations.

 My work focuses on providing secondary science teachers the tools to design and implement learning experiences for their students that are highly effective and authentic to the discipline.
 Much of this work has been centered on model-based inquiry and the integration of scientific practices in a supportive and structured way.
-I am also interested in the history and philosophy of science as well as the science studies literature which, taken together, help to provide a background for understanding what “authentic” scientific practice in the K-12 context might look like.
+I am also interested in the history of science and science studies which, taken together, help to provide a background for understanding what “authentic” scientific practice in the K-12 context might look like.
 Framing this work are the ideas of practice-based teacher education and ambitious teaching.
 Please see the ‘Research‘ page for more details.
-I am also the faculty coordinator of the MAST graduate program for inservice teachers.
+I am also the graduate programs coordinator for the MAST and MAT-S programs for inservice and preservice teachers.

 Before coming to NAU I coordinated a graduate licensure program in mathematics and science education at Oregon State University where I received my doctorate in science education in 2009.
 Previously, I was a middle school science teacher in Salem, Oregon, and in South Central Los Angeles.
 Before I became a teacher I conducted research in pharmacology at Oregon Health Sciences University, immunology at the Scripps Research Institute, and ecology in the Chiricahua National Forest of southern Arizona.